A Mission Built Around Preventive Health

 Director of Imaging

-Stephanie Martin, A.S., R.T.
-(R)(CT)(ARRT) has been working in Radiology/CT since 2011.
+Stephanie Martin, B.S., R.T.
+(R)(CT)(ARRT), has been working in radiology/CT since 2011.
 She currently holds licenses in 3 states and is registered with the American Registry of Radiologic Technology in both radiography and computed tomography.
-She has worked in various clinical settings, ranging from a critical access hospital to a trauma center, and from outpatient imaging to a cancer research facility.
+She has worked in various clinical settings, ranging from a critical access hospital to a trauma center and from outpatient imaging to a cancer research facility.

 Stephanie has seen firsthand, throughout her career, the effects that early detection and preventative care can have on her patients’ lives.
 She is thrilled to be a part of the Life Guard Imaging team!